How Much Does Hair Dyeing Cost?

 If you’re going from a dark color to blonde, you will have to take the following steps:

-1. Bleach your hair to your desired level
+1. Bleach your hair to your desired level.

-2. Tone it to remove brassiness and yellow tones
+2. Tone it to remove brassiness and yellow tones.

-3. Apply blonde dye (optional – sometimes the toner is enough)
+3. Apply blonde dye (optional – sometimes the toner is enough).

-Depending on your goal, the price will be different.
-Your stylist will be able to give you a good estimate based on how long they think it’ll take and how much they will need to lift your current color.
+Your stylist will be able to provide a reasonable estimate based on how long they anticipate it’ll take and the amount of color they will need to lift your current color.

 At A Salon